 Home > Current Fellow

-Graduating seniors awarded the fellowship have the opportunity to pursue an idea or an issue, about which they are impassioned, in the context of daily life in communities around the world.
+Graduating seniors awarded the fellowship have the opportunity to pursue an idea or an issue they are passionate about in the context of daily life in communities around the world.

 Students must apply for the fellowship by completing an application, submitting a resume and letters of recommendation and proposing a plan of study/travel.
-A committee of alumni Fellows, faculty, and staff selects the winner.
+A committee of alumni fellows, faculty and staff selects the winner.

 For more information about the Michael B. Keegan Traveling Fellowship, contact Associate Dean Sandy Stahl at 615-322-6400.